jackyhuynh/template-intro-for-developer-and-data-science/README.md

 # TEMPLATE for JUPITER notebook

 ## Introduction

-imply introduce the project scope and purpose.
-Please look for other README.md file if you are intereted.
+Please look for other README.md file if you are intereted any specific languages, then delete all the other README.md file and rename it to README.md .
+Introduce the project scope and purpose.
 You can also keep this private and organize this GitHub as a private libary for yourself.
 <img src="https://github.com/jackyhuynh/template-git-jupiter-notebook-md/blob/main/images/instruction.JPG">

 ## Documents/Research Paper